bryceriem/airline-performance-analysis/README.md

 ### 4. Reliability Score Calculation
 - #### What it does:
   Divides total departures performed by total departures scheduled and multiplies by 100.
-Results are capped at 100% in Chart 1 using a WHERE filter to exclude carriers that flew more than scheduled.
+Results are capped at 100 using LEAST(..., 100) so that no carrier exceeds 100% in the ranking chart — all 9 carriers are always included.

 - #### Why:
   Reliability score is a derived metric measuring scheduling accuracy.
 Scores above 100% occur when airlines add unplanned flights not captured in the original schedule — valid data, but misleading in a ranking context.
-The cap ensures the bar chart is interpretable as a reliability measure rather than a volume measure.
+The LEAST() cap clips those values to 100 rather than excluding the carrier entirely, ensuring all carriers appear in every chart.

 <img width="629" height="110" alt="reliability score calculation" src="https://github.com/user-attachments/assets/7e93c203-4ca9-417e-b7f6-ec5fbc01f9c6" />
 <br>